Profound at a glance

 What the directory data shows

-We ran a Blastra visibility scan across 18 directories on April 20, 2026, comparing Profound against two neighbors on the Grid — Conductor (an established enterprise SEO platform that's leaning into AEO) and Semrush (the new AEO #1 on G2 after Spring 2026).
+We ran a Blastra visibility analysis across 18 directories on April 20, 2026, comparing Profound against two neighbors on the Grid — Conductor (an established enterprise SEO platform that's leaning into AEO) and Semrush (the new AEO #1 on G2 after Spring 2026).
 Here's what the three look like side-by-side:

 Assessment run April 20, 2026 across 18 directories in total.
 Review counts and ratings are per-product totals across the directory, not per-category.
 Categories shown are the top five where a listing has more.
 Capterra, GetApp, and Software Advice are part of G2 following the February 2026 Gartner Digital Markets acquisition.
 For the full results, ping us at ceo@blastra.io.